MicrochipTech/G3_HYBRID_IOT_DEMO/host_controller_pic32czca80/README.md

 [TOP](#contents)

 ## Run the demo

+Connect all devices to the G3 network and switch on the Blue Panel power supply.
+Wait for the devices to register; the connection icon will turn green for each device as it becomes available on the network.

+You can interact with the devices by pressing their icons, toggling lighting devices on or off, or generating alarms by pressing the Emergency Button or the corresponding button on the screen.

 <b>UART interface</b>
 For debugging purposes and access to the command line, a UART interface to the PC is implemented.
 A serial port terminal (e.g. PuTTY) can be used to open a connection to the device.